doudou0720/phi-chart-render/README.md

     * [x] Shaders *(Need test)*
     * [ ] Videos

+* Phigrim
+    * [ ] ~~Basic support(No description of this format found)~~

+## About PhiZone

+Note: Some charts do not have data.file(ChartFileUrl), these charts cannot be loaded.

+Also, phigrim chart format is not supported yet.

+## About URL parameters

+`skip_config`:If this parameter is set to true, the chart renderer will immediately start playing after loading.

+`chart_url`:If this parameter is set, the chart renderer will load the chart from the specified URL(Must be ZIP format and no CORS).

+`phizone_url`:If this parameter is set, the chart renderer will load the chart from the PhiZone.

+If Both `chart_url` and `phizone_url` are set, the chart renderer will load the chart from the specified URL first.

+## About Moving to PIXI v8/Support of WebGPU

+As moving to PIXI v8 is a huge mission, I'm not going to do it now.

 ## Development

 You must have a Node.js enviorment to helping development.